cornflowers.jpeg

 • Fear of Engulfment: being easily overstimulated or overwhelmed

-• Difficulty coping with emotions
+• Overwhelm and difficulty coping with emotions

 • Guilt, shame, embarassment, vulnerability and other difficult feelings